Principals and school staff can now visit the

 How the Department manages OHS

-The Department's OHS Management System (OHSMS) was developed to clarify management of OHS and improve workplace safety for schools and workplaces.
+The Department's OHS Management System (OHSMS) was developed to clarify management of OHS and improve workplace safety.
 The standardised and practical nature of the OHSMS makes it easy to implement and maintain.
-This will help drive continuous safety improvement by supporting Principals and Managers to deliver improved educational outcomes.
+This will help drive continuous safety improvement by supporting workplace managers to deliver improved educational outcomes.

 Implementing the OHSMS

-The Employee Health, Safety and Wellbeing Division has developed a guide which provides a practical, step by step approach to implementation of the Departments OHSMS in schools and workplaces.
+The Employee Health, Safety and Wellbeing Division has developed a guide which provides a practical, step by step approach to implementation of the OHSMS in Department workplaces.

-The Department's OHS Advisory Service is also available for schools to contact to access practical OHS advice and support.
+The Department's OHS Advisory Service is also available for all Department workplaces to contact to access practical OHS advice and support.
 This includes arranging for an OHS consultant to provide onsite assistance with the implementation of the OHSMS and its ongoing management.
-The OHS Advisory Service can be contacted on 1300 074 715.
+The OHS Advisory Service can be contacted on 1300 074 715 or